Great Comet of 1472: Observational history

 The first reports of the comet date from the Christmas Day of 1471, when the comet was located in Virgo.
-It became better visible in the second week of January 1472, when in Korean sources is mentioned it had a tail 4-5 degrees long.
+It became better visible in the second week of January 1472, when Korean sources mention that it had a tail 4–5° long.
 The comet was moving northwards and passed through Bootes, Coma Berenices and Ursa Major and was about 15 degrees from the north celestial pole on 22 January, and the date of perigee, at a distance of 0.07 AU.
 At that time the comet was moving about one degree per hour.
-Consequently, became better visible in the evening sky, as the comet moved southwards and towards perihelion.
+Consequently, the comet became better visible in the evening sky, as it moved southwards and towards perihelion.
 It was last observed around 11 March, when the comet was located in the constellation of Cetus.

 An Italian physician named Angelo Cato de Supino also left a description of the comet, claiming it was as bright and majestic as the full moon, its tail extending over more than 30 degrees.
 Regiomontanus mentioned that on 20 January the tail of the comet measured 50 degrees in length.
 The comet (or "broom star") was also observed in Chinese astronomy, where it is noted that it was visible even at midday.
 The 15th century English Chronicler, John Warkworth, left a detailed account of the comet's appearance and disappearance from the night sky of England.

 Scientific results

 The comet is notable because it was observed by 15th-century astronomers, during a time of rapid progress in planetary theory, shortly before the Copernican Revolution.
 The comet was observed by Regiomontanus and Bernhard Walther from Nuremberg.
-Regiomontanus tried to estimate its distance from Earth, using the parallax.
+Regiomontanus tried to estimate its distance from Earth, using parallax.